StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/AccountKey/Adding new Account Values.md

 }
 ```

 - Note: You may have to manually handle input validation.
-Refer to the `Input Validation` section below.
+Refer to the <doc:Input-Validation> section below.

 ### Value Conformances